mrognor/Easy_Network/README.md

 This is a small overview of the library classes to simplify class selection

 ## TCP classes
-These classes support connection and reliable message sending.
+These classes support connection and have got only reliable message sending.
 ### EN_TCP_Server
 You have to define 3 methods
 1. void OnClientConnected(int ClientID)